Individual Raspberry Souffles

 - In a clean, grease-free bowl, beat the egg whites and cream of tartar to soft peaks.

-- Fold one-third of whipped whites into the raspberry puree to lighten it.
+- Fold one-third of the whipped whites into the raspberry puree to lighten it.
 Then gently fold the rest of the whites into the puree.

 - Spoon into prepared ramekins and place ramekins on cookie sheet.